Karl Ludwig Philipp Zeyher: Expedition to Kaffraria 1831-32

 Ecklon and Zeyher left Cape Town in October 1831 on a collecting trip to the eastern borders of the Cape Colony.
 Passing through Caledon they went down to Cape Agulhas and back to Swellendam, where they once again came across Drege on 5 November 1831.
 Crossing the Langeberg into the Karoo, they collected extensively along the Gourits River and the Swartberg.
 Turning south again they crossed the Outeniqua Mountains, visiting George and Knysna, before following the Langkloof to Uitenhage and Algoa Bay, from where they shipped their collection back to Cape Town.

 Travelling further north through the Albany and Somerset East districts, then east over the Fish, Koonap and Kat Rivers, and again north over the Winterberg, they came to Tamboekieland in the area of the present Queenstown.
 From here they followed the Kei River to its source in the Stormberg.

 By this time their collections had grown so large that Ecklon was detailed to leave for Europe in 1832 to dispose of the specimens.
 Zeyher remained in Tamboekieland since Drege notes that he met him at Shiloh Mission south of Queenstown on 29 November 1832.
 Zeyher then returned to Uitenhage where he found employment in the service of Joachim Brehm, an apothecary and collector who had created one of the finest gardens in the Eastern Cape.
 At this time Ecklon was in Hamburg seeing to the publication of their joint paper Enumeratio Plantarum Africae Australis which appeared in three parts between 1834 and 1837.
+With Ecklon he issued the exsiccata Plantae Africae australis extratropicae.
 Apparently Ecklon's visit to Hamburg was cut short by a warehouse fire that destroyed the greater part of their collections.
 Financially Ecklon was crippled and sold his personal set of specimens to Sonder before returning to the Cape in late 1837 or early 1838.
 He lived for another 30 years, but his mental and physical strength had been broken by the setbacks and he ceased collecting.

 Zeyher had in turn become dispirited by events, and had struck out on his own before Ecklon's return.
 He went back to the Uitenhage area and forwarded his new collections to WJ Hooker and N. B. Ward of London.
 While in Uitenhage, Zeyher had put together an extensive collection of indigenous wood samples together with flowering and fruiting herbarium specimens.
 These were destined for the Berlin Museum and a favourable price had been agreed upon.
 Misfortune continued to haunt Zeyher, however, and the ship carrying this precious collection was lost at sea.